Not all exit rows are equal — here's how to pick the one worth having.

 Arrive early at the gate — For airlines that assign exit rows at the gate (some international carriers do this), being among the first at the gate gives you the best chance.

-Myth: All exit rows have the same legroom.
+Myth: all exit rows have the same legroom.
 Reality: As we covered, the first and second exit rows can have very different amounts of legroom, and configurations vary significantly by aircraft and airline.

-For more seat selection strategies, read our comprehensive guide on how to choose the best airplane seat, and explore seat maps for all major airlines at SeatMap.app.
+For more seat selection strategies, read our guide on how to choose the best airplane seat, and explore seat maps for all major airlines at SeatMap.app.